jmvlangen/modular-method-package/README.md

 convenience the script *test.sh* has been added that sets all these options automatically when executed in the top level directory.

-For example to test the entire Python package -- after it was compiled as explained in [Source code](#source-code) -- you could type
+For example to test all examples in the code you could type

-    ./test.sh modular_method
+    ./test.sh src

 You can also test a single file

-    ./test.sh modular_method/elliptic_curves/Qcurves.py
+    ./test.sh src/elliptic_curves/Qcurves.sage

 It is also possible to test all the examples at once